New universal operator approximation theorem for encoder-decoder architectures: Approximation properties

+Note that the spaces in \Cref{coro:sampling_BAP} have the BAP, but are not complete.
+When $\CC^k$ is equipped with the $\CC^k$-norm, instead of the supremum norm, one can also show that it has the BAP with suitable sampling encoders.
+We give an impression of how to construct suitable $T_n$ in Appendix \ref{app:sampling_Ck}.

+Finally, we provide in Appendix \ref{sec:appendix_coeff_sampling} a comparison of the above sampling encoders and the basis encoders discussed in Section \ref{sec:Tn_schauder}.
+In \Cref{thm:sampling_schauder_differ_main} we show that, in general, Schauder basis encoders cannot coincide with sampling encoders for $n$ large enough.

-\subsection{Substitution by dense sets}
+\subsubsection{Substitution by dense sets}

-Throughout this section, let $\X$ be a separable normed space having the $\lambda$-BAP, with suitable mappings $T_n$ from Definition \ref{def:BAP}.
+Throughout this section, let $\X$ be a separable normed space having the BAP, with suitable mappings $T_n$ from \Cref{def:BAP}.
 As $T_n$ maps into a finite dimensional space, we can choose a basis $(b_i^{(n)})_{i\in I_n}$ for $T_n(\X)$, with $I_n$ being a finite index set.
 Therefore, we can write

 where $c_i^{(n)}:T_n(\X)\to \K$ are linear and continuous functionals.
 For some dense set $S\subseteq \X$, we will see that one can also replace the basis $b_i^{(n)}$ of $T_n(\X)$ by some vectors from $S$, without loosing the ability to approximate the identity uniformly on compact sets.
-This will be useful in Section \ref{sec:DeepONet_classic} when discussing classical DeepONets.
+The decoders below will be useful in Section \ref{sec:examples_architectures} when discussing classical DeepONets or MIONets.